 I gave this hatchet 3 stars because the price is just too high.
 Read the reviews here.

-I saved the best for last.
+I saved the best survival hatchet for last.
 This hatchet is $40 and has a blade that will never go dull.
-It is 16 inches long and weights a little under 3 pounds.
+It is 16 inches long and weighs a little under 3 pounds.
 Yes, it is a little bit heavy but, trust me, it feels great when you are wielding it.
-You can easily cut a branch as big as man’s thigh.
+You can easily cut a branch as big as a man’s thigh.

-The 3 pounds might turn some people off but consider this knife a heavy-weight hatchet instead of bantam-weight hatchet.
+The 3 pounds might turn some people off but consider this knife a heavy-weight hatchet instead of ba antam-weight hatchet.
 You can use it to cut down a tree if needed.
 Heck, you can even use it to build a log cabin.

 The reviews online are all raving about this hatchet.
-It is one of the best-selling hatchets online.
+It is one of the top-selling hatchets online, and best survival hatchets overall.
 I highly recommend this hatchet.